 “We told Sabu to tell them to stop,” an official said. “‘It’s embarrassing for the CIA,’ we told Sabu, ‘Make them stop, now.’”

 Sabu sent out the order: “You’re knocking over a bee’s nest,” he warned his associates.
 “Stop.”

 The example showed the power of the alienated young father who used his brilliant mind to wreak economic havoc around the world from the least likely computer command center until the feds unmasked him.
 Afforded cult-leader status by his fellow hackers, Monsegur evoked both respect and envy.

 Bharrata wrote:The FBI seem to be taking the 1984 approach of using plants or compromised hackers to rein in other hackers.

 This would probably be better posted in Computer Science but there was a debate about computer/web security itt, so it's relevant.

 and their website if you want the idea without the hour lecture: http://www.cs.dartmouth.edu/~sergey/langsec/

 Doable, even if not market practicable?

 It has been reported that 1/4 of hackers are FBI informants.
 Adrian Lamo (who snitched on Bradley Manning) and now Sabu have proven to be informants.
 I'm still surprised that all of Lulzsec was captured however.
 I would have thought that Lulzsec was smarter than this.
 With so many hackers being FBI informants (and plus, its common knowledge that they are...), you're not really supposed to trust even your fellow hackers.

-Users browsing this forum: dfgdfefy and 3 guests
+Users browsing this forum: icanus and 2 guests